 “In the last days, Christ uses a variety of truths to teach man, to expose the essence of man, and to dissect the words and deeds of man.
 These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
 These words are all directed at the essence of man and his corrupt disposition.
 In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
 In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
 These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
 Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
 These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God” (“Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh).

 “No one is more suitable, and qualified, than God in the flesh for the work of judging the corruption of man’s flesh. … Satan can only be fully defeated if God in the flesh judges the corruption of mankind.
 Being the same as man possessed of normal humanity, God in the flesh can directly judge the unrighteousness of man; this is the mark of His innate holiness, and of His extraordinariness.
-Only God is qualified to, and in the position to judge man, for He is possessed of the truth, and righteousness, and so He is able to judge man.
-Those who are without the truth and righteousness are not fit to judge others” (“Corrupt Mankind Needs Salvation by the Incarnate God Most of All” in The Word Appears in the Flesh).
+Only God is qualified to, and is in the position to, judge man, for He is possessed of the truth, and righteousness, and so He is able to judge man.
+Those who are without truth and righteousness are not fit to judge others” (“Corrupt Mankind Is More in Need of the Salvation of the Incarnate God” in The Word Appears in the Flesh).

-“It is because of these judgments that you have been able to see that God is the righteous God, that God is the holy God.
-It is because of His holiness and righteousness that He has judged you and visited His wrath upon you.
-Because He can reveal His righteous disposition when seeing mankind’s rebelliousness, and because He can reveal His holiness when seeing mankind’s filth, this is enough to show that He is God Himself who is holy and without taint, but who also lives in a land of filth.
-If He were a man who sullies himself along with others and if He did not have any elements of holiness or a righteous disposition, He would not be qualified to judge mankind’s unrighteousness or to be the judge of mankind.
-If man were to judge man, wouldn’t it be like slapping their own face?
-How could someone have the right to judge the same kind of person, who is just as filthy as they are?
-The only One who can judge all of filthy mankind is the holy God Himself, and how could man judge man’s sins?
-How could man be capable of seeing man’s sins, and how could they be qualified to condemn man?
-If God didn’t have the right to judge man’s sins, then how could He be the righteous God Himself?
-When people’s corrupt dispositions are revealed, He speaks out to judge them, and only then can they see that He is holy” (“How the Effects of the Second Step of the Work of Conquest Are Achieved” in The Word Appears in the Flesh).
+“It is precisely because of this judgment that you have been able to see that God is the righteous God, and that God is the holy God; it is precisely because of His holiness and His righteousness that He judges you and unleashes His wrath upon you.
+Because He can reveal His righteous disposition when He sees the rebelliousness of man, and because He can reveal His holiness when He sees the filth of man, this is enough to show that He is God Himself, who is holy and pristine, and yet lives in the land of filth.
+If a person wallows in the mire with others, and there is nothing holy about him, and he has no righteous disposition, then he is not qualified to judge man’s iniquity, nor is he fit to carry out the judgment of man.
+If a person were to judge another, would it not be as if they were slapping themselves in the face?
+How could people who are equally filthy as one another be qualified to judge those who are alike to them?
+Only the holy God Himself is able to judge the whole of filthy mankind.
+How could man judge man’s sins?
+How could man see the sins of man, and how could man be qualified to condemn these sins?
+If God were not qualified to judge the sins of man, then how could He be the righteous God Himself?
+When people’s corrupt dispositions are revealed, God speaks in order to judge people, and only then do people see that He is holy” (“How the Effects of the Second Step of the Work of Conquest Are Achieved” in The Word Appears in the Flesh).

 Almighty God clearly tells us the meaning of God becoming flesh to do the work of judgment in the last days.
 The judgment work of God in the last days is accomplished through God expressing truths, expressing God's righteous disposition, and God’s almightiness and wisdom to expose and judge the satanic nature of corrupt mankind, to save mankind from Satan's influence and change man’s life disposition, and to perfect man to gain the truth, achieve understanding of God and live out a meaningful life.
 Such work of saving and perfecting man must be done personally by God incarnate Himself, because in the last days, mankind is deeply corrupted and full of Satan’s disposition.
 They are wildly arrogant, cunning and deceitful, selfish and despicable.
 They have all become descendants of Satan.
 They have all lost the conscience, reason, character, and dignity of normal humanity.
 They are like spiritless beasts, without much of a likeness of human beings.
 For God to save such extremely corrupted human beings, He must become flesh to directly express God’s words, and express God’s righteous, majestic, wrathful disposition to judge, conquer, and cleanse mankind, letting mankind not just hear God’s voice, but also see God’s disposition and wrath.
 Only then can corrupt mankind be thoroughly conquered and defeated.
 Only then will man fall to the ground, fear God, obey God, and shun evil.
 This is the result that can be achieved by the judgment work of God in the flesh.
 God becoming flesh is not just to express God’s words.
 The main thing is to let mankind see the appearance of God and His disposition, see God’s deeds and His almightiness and wisdom, and at the same time see God’s tabernacle with man, and God living alongside man, and mankind living before God and fellowshiping and directly conversing with God.
 These are all accomplished through God becoming flesh.
 This is the true meaning of God becoming flesh to perform His judgment work.
 All those who have experienced God’s judgment work of the last days can personally appreciate these facts.